apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Unlike value types, reference types cannot be implicitly `Sendable`.
 And while they can be made `Sendable`, doing so comes with a number of constraints.
-To make a class `Sendable`, it must contain no mutable state.
-And any immutable properties must also be `Sendable`.
+To make a class `Sendable` it must contain no mutable state and all immutable properties must also be `Sendable`.
 Further, the compiler can only validate the implementation of final classes.

 ```swift